by John Kinsella and Nick Lucey

 Skill Level: There’s something for every diver here, from beginner to intermediate to seasoned veteran.

 Scuba Gear: Most dive operators provide gear rentals.
-It’s always good to pack your own mask, fins and snorkel - as well as your regulator - so you can be ready to snorkel at any time.
+It’s always good to pack your own mask, fins and snorkel – and as much personal gear as you can – so you can be ready to snorkel at any time.

 Length of stay: Seven nights will let you sample the diving nearest your resort and atoll but 10 days to two weeks is recommended.
 If you really want to sample the best that this nation has to offer, a live-aboard dive boat is the way to go.

-Language: The official language is Dhivehi but English is also widely spoken, especially in tourist areas and at resorts.
+Language: The official language is Dhivehi (related to Sinhalese, with a script derived from Arabic), but English is also widely spoken, especially in tourist areas and at resorts.

 Currency: The Maldivian Rufiyaa (MVR).